dmh247365/node_jsnad/README.md

 #### Async / await
 `async/await` denotes a asynchronous function, that has the readability of a synchronous one.

+The good news is that `async/await` supports `try/catch` of rejections.
+So basically we can use
 // we can use a try/catch

 ## 11 - Using Buffers
 &nbsp;